-Paul Baclace is a Java consultant with over 20 years of software engineering experience focused on infrastructure and tools, and utilizing Java since 1996.
+Paul Baclace is a consultant with over 20 years of software engineering experience focused on big data and machine learning.

-He started working on Nutch/Hadoop at Internet Archive with Doug Cutting in 2005, and helped AT&Tinteractive get up to speed with Hadoop.
+He started working on Nutch and Hadoop at Internet Archive with Doug Cutting in 2005, and helped AT&Tinteractive get up to speed with Hadoop.

-He recently founded the Metazeta Cluster project which makes Hadoop, Hive, and HBase clusters available on-demand.
+He founded the Metazeta Cluster project which made Hadoop, Hive, and HBase clusters available on-demand.

 Clients include Third Eye Consulting,

-Euclid, Inc. (sensor analysis using Hadoop and Cascading),
+Euclid, Inc. ("Internet of Things" analysis using Hadoop and Cascading),

 the Stanford University Persuasive Technology Lab

 BuddyBuzz project for Rapid Serial Visual Presentation (RSVP) reading on cell phones,

 Dorado, Inc., Interwoven.com<, and Agorics, Inc.